The story behind our Lilium Aviation investment

-Most VCs have a focussed investment strategy and rules which their LPs expect them to follow.
+Most VCs have a clearly defined investment strategy and rules which their LPs expect them to follow.
+It’s often challenging to take on the technology- or product risk of seed stage companies.
 Fortunately, we have a few entrepreneurial VCs in Europe who invest in outstanding founders and new markets.
 Niklas Zennström trusted that we and the founders would deliver the Jet, and Atomico invested 10 million euros in 2016.

 Today we are celebrating the successful flight of the world’s first electric VTOL jet, built in Germany.

 Enjoy our brand new website: https://lilium.com